Mental Health Recovery Partners - South Island

 Hannah Monis

-Hannah Monis moved from Peterborough, Ontario to Victoria in October 2020 to attend the Mental Health and Addictions program at Camosun College and since then has graduated her course and is currently studying to obtain her Degree in Psychology.
-She began working with us as a practicum student and afterward obtained the role of Administrative Assistant and has since become our Office Manager.
+Hannah Monis moved from Peterborough, Ontario to Victoria in October 2020 to attend the Mental Health and Addictions program at Camosun College and since then has graduated her course and is currently studying to obtain her Degree in Psychology at UVic.
+She began working with us as a practicum student and afterward obtained the role of Administrative Assistant and has since become our System Navigator and Respite Worker.
 Hannah is also a co-developer and facilitator of MHRP’s 2SLGBTQIA+ mental health group, PRISM.
-When not at work, Hannah enjoys playing music, skateboarding, tattooing, baking, and watching and playing basketball.
+When not at work, Hannah enjoys playing music, skateboarding, tattooing, baking, and playing recreational sports.
 She is very happy to be involved in such a great organization full of great people!

 Tracy Taylor